 This convenient and simple Greek Lemon Rice recipe makes four servings of delicious Greek Lemon Rice (also known as Greek Rice Pilaf).
 This meal is zesty, summery, and filled with flavor from sautéed onions, garlic, Mediterranean herbs, seasonings, and lemons!
-It’s ready in half an hour!
+It’ll be ready in half an hour!

 Are you fed up with the same old white rice?
 We were, too, which prompted me to conduct some experimentation and study unique ideas to jazz up white rice.
 So, which one is our personal favorite?
 This dish for lemon rice is fantastic and goes amazingly with this Greek gyro!

 This dish is a riff on Greek rice and takes about 25-30 minutes to prepare, which is approximately the same amount of time it takes to prepare conventional rice!
 So, with a sprinkle of this and a smidgeon of that, you’ll have a new favorite, a quick lemon rice meal to add to your dinner rotation.